polishpuff/polishpuff.github.io/_posts/2017-10-22-class_methods_in_ruby.markdown

 end
 ```

 But both of those gave me: "NoMethodError: undefined method `+' for nil:NilClass".
 I did some research and realized that this kind of error is a problem when @@genre_count[genre] is nil instead of 0.
-There is a lot of [hepful advice](https://stackoverflow.com/questions/37715446/undefined-method-for-nilnilclass-ruby) about how to set to 0 to avoid this error but none of the advice I could find dealt explicitly with hashes, so it wasn't that relevant.
+There is a lot of [helpful advice](https://stackoverflow.com/questions/37715446/undefined-method-for-nilnilclass-ruby) about how to set to 0 to avoid this error but none of the advice I could find dealt explicitly with hashes, so it wasn't that relevant.

 Some additional research pointed to using #group_by on the array to return distinct groups of genres.
 I haven't worked with #group_by before and I'm so pleased I discovered it.
 [This blog](http://gregpark.io/blog/ruby-group-by/) gives a rundown of useful ways to use #group_by.
 In this case I paired it with (:&itself), which is a method that groups itself into an array; more on that [here](http://www.rubydoc.info/github/rubyworks/facets/Object%3Aitself).
 This also led me down a path of trying to learn more about the &: syntax, which I'm still having some trouble with.
 [This](http://www.brianstorti.com/understanding-ruby-idiom-map-with-symbol/) piece is particularly helpful although I don't understand closures or #to_proc as of yet.